Entanglion/entanglion/game/README.md

 Further discussion of how Entanglion relates to actual quantum computing can be found toward the end of this book.

 # Game setup
 1. **Lay out the game & spaceship boards**.
 Place the game board within easy reach from each player and distribute the spaceship boards to each player.
 2. **Place the quantum components**.
 Shuffle the quantum components and place them face up on each planet in the Entanglion galaxy, one per planet.
 3. **Shuffle the engine card stack**.
-Set aside PROBE and shuffle the remaining engine cards.
-Place PROBE face down on the engine stack, then place the remaining engine cards on top, face down.
+Set aside the PROBE card and shuffle the remaining engine cards.
+Place the PROBE card face down on the engine stack, then place the remaining engine cards on top, face down.
 4. **Prepare the quantum event deck**.
 Set aside the Quantum Shuffle card and shuffle the remaining event cards.
 Deal out three event cards face down on the quantum event deck.
 Next, place the Quantum Shuffle card face down on the deck.
 Finally, place the remaining event cards face down on the deck.
 5. **Set the initial detection rate**.
 Place the detection rate token on the detection rate scale.
 For an easy game, start with a detection rate of 1 or 2.
 For a more challenging game, start with a detection rate of 3.
 If the detection rate reaches the final level (X) before the quantum computer has been built, the game ends in a loss.
 6. **Determine the first player**.
 Determine the first player by having each player roll the Entanglion die (8-sided).
 The player with the higher number goes first.
 Re-roll in case of a tie.
 7. **Determine the initial ship locations**.
 Starting with the first player, roll the Centarious die to place each spaceship (0 goes to <span style="color: purple"> ZERO </span>, 1 goes to <span style="color: purple"> ONE </span>).
 This process is akin to initializing a quantum system.
 8. **Draw engine cards**.
 Starting with the first player, each player draws three engine cards into their hand.
 Engine cards may be kept face up.